gutenbooks/gutenbooks/README.md

-# gutenberg-org
+# gutenbooks

-This project is a "monorepo" wrapper for the entire `gutenberg-org` stack.
+This project is a "monorepo" wrapper for the entire `gutenbooks` stack.
 It's intent is to enable easy fullstack development on the entire project.

 ## Setup/Usage

 ```
-git clone git@gitlab.com:gutenberg-org/gutenberg-org.git
+git clone git@gitlab.com:gutenbooks/gutenbooks.git
-cd gutenberg-org
+cd gutenbooks
 ./bin/init
+cp .env.default .env
 ```

 Run Migrations